tmjpedro/tutorial-webdriverio6-ultrafastgrid/README.md

 git clone https://github.com/applitools/tutorial-webdriverio6-ultrafastgrid
 cd tutorial-webdriverio6-ultrafastgrid
 ```
+*Note: you can alternatively download the project as a Zip file and extract it*

 2. Install the dependencies
 ```
 npm install
 ```

 3. Start the Selenium Server (jar file)
 ```
 java -jar ./path/to/selenium-server-standalone.jar
 ```
 *This will run Selenium on localhost and on port 4444*

 4. Run the example test
 ```
 APPLITOOLS_API_KEY="[Your API Key]" npm test